LoicSanchez/JobTrackerPortal-MERN/README.md

 -  styled-components: Allow to write CSS to style your components, removes the mapping between components and styles.
 -  axios: Promise based HTTP client for the browser and node.js (https://axios-http.com/docs/intro).
 -  react-icons: Library of icons from multiple sources (https://react-icons.github.io/react-icons).
--  Moment.js:Parse, validate, manipulate and display dates and times in JavaScript (https://momentjs.com).
+-  Moment.js: Parse, validate, manipulate and display dates and times in JavaScript (https://momentjs.com).
+-  Recharts: A composable charting library built on React components (https://recharts.org/).

 # Design Resources